mazetoken/mminer/README.md

 ##### NFT child tokens

-To create NFT child tokens from mineable NFT1-Group tokens go to ELectron Cash wallet, go to Tokens tab, rigt click on NFT token - create new NFT, choose a name and a symbol for your NFT child token (mined NFT1-Group token will be burned as each child token is created - minted).
+To create NFT child tokens from mineable NFT1-Group tokens go to your Electron Cash SLP wallet, go to Tokens tab, rigt click on NFT token - create new NFT, choose a name and a symbol for your NFT child token (mined NFT1-Group token will be burned as each child token is created - minted).
 Before you start freeze your mining coins (all 0.00001870)

 You do not need to mine NFT1-Group Token constantly.
 Mine a few blocks and create some NFT child tokens

 Always send NFT to SLP NFT compatible wallets (e.g. Electron Cash wallet SLP edition or memo.cash browser wallet)

+_"1.
+An NFT 'Group' token is created first.
+This is not an NFT itself, but the raw ingredient from which an NFT is created.
+This is analogous to a stem cell, which is a cell that has not yet chosen to be a specific type of cell (like bone, blood, or nerve cell), but has the potential to become any of them.

+2. NFT Group tokens can be created, minted, and sent just like any other kind of SLP token.
+The reason these are called a 'Group' token is that they represent a class or group of NFTs.
+So a Group might represent a class of items like swords, paintings, or concert tickets.

+3. A NFT Child token is generated by consuming an NFT Group token.
+NFT Children are the actual NFT tokens and represent specific things with that class, like Excalibur (a sword), the Mona Lisa (a painting), and Row B seat 24 (a concert ticket).

+4. NFT Children can be created and sent, but they can not be minted like other SLP tokens."*_

+_*This NFT description above (1-4) is from [PSF](https://github.com/Permissionless-Software-Foundation/bch-js-examples/tree/master/applications/slp/nft)

 --------------------------------------------------------------------------------------